flashxio/FlashGraphR/readme.md

 ```
 However, the tar file may contain a less up-to-date version.

-**Note: FlashGraphR relies on some Linux packages.** Please follow the instructions
+**Note: FlashGraphR relies on some Linux packages and some R packages.** Please follow the instructions
 [here](https://flashxio.github.io/FlashX-doc/FlashX-Quick-Start-Guide.html)
-for more details of installing the Linux packages and FlashGraphR.
+for more details of installing FlashGraphR.

 ## Documentation